The Kind

 possible to be too independent in the Bible sense.
 We are not isolationists.

-While each church is independent and sovereign in its locality, it also
+While each church is independent and sovereign in its locality, it also realizes

-and publication work.
-All church cooperation is absolutely voluntary and
+work.
+All church cooperation is absolutely voluntary and free from any authoritative

-free from any authoritative or dictatorial control.
+or dictatorial control.
 WE ARE LANDMARK

 BAPTISTS ON THE CHURCH Our people

-steadfastly maintain that a New Testament church is a local and visible
+steadfastly maintain that a New Testament church is a local and visible congregation

-congregation of baptized believers (Acts 2:41-47).
-Every true church is the body of Christ in its locality
+true church is the body of Christ in its locality (1 Corinthians

-(1 Corinthians 12:27).
-The church did not begin with Adam
+12:27).
+The church did not begin with Adam or on the first Pentecost

-or on the first Pentecost after the resurrection of Christ, nor at the time
+after the resurrection of Christ, nor at the time of the Protestant Reformation.

-of the Protestant Reformation.
-The New Testament church was organized by
+The New Testament church was organized by Jesus Christ during His personal

-by John the Baptist (Matthew 16:18).
-Since the days of Christ,
+ministry on earth out of the material prepared by John the Baptist (Matthew 16:18).
+Since the days of Christ, the world has never

-the world has never been without a true church.
-We teach that the principles
+been without a true church.
+We teach that the principles and practices of

 detest and despise the Protestant doctrine of a universal, invisible church.

-This false theory began in post-apostolic times among spiritualizers of
+This false theory began in post-apostolic times among spiritualizers of the

-Fundamentalism, and the New Evangelicalism.
-Despite its worldly popularity,
+and the New Evangelicalism.
+Despite its worldly popularity, to us the universal,

-to us the universal, invisible church theory is an inconceivable conception,
+invisible church theory is an inconceivable conception, an unsupposable

-an unsupposable supposition, and an unspeakable superstition.
+supposition, and an unspeakable superstition.
 WE ARE PARTICULAR

 BAPTISTS ON THE DOCTRINES